-As a member of the SHARE team, she worked as postdoctoral researcher at the Work and Employment Relations Division of the Leeds University Business School (June 2018 - January 2019).
-Mathilde is currently postdoctoral researcher at the Department of Social and Political Sciences of the University of Milan.
-In particular, she is conducting the qualitative fieldwork in France and in Germany and she recently worked more specifically on cooperatives supporting freelancers.
+As a member of the SHARE team, she worked as postdoctoral researcher at the Work and Employment Relations Division of the Leeds University Business School (June 2018 – January 2019) and at the Department of Social and Political Sciences of the University of Milan (February 2019 – August 2022).
+In particular, she conducted the qualitative fieldwork in France and in Germany, working more specifically on cooperatives supporting freelancers, on trade unions representing self-employed artists, and on grassroot groups of platform workers.
 During the fieldwork, she was hosted in Paris at the Laboratoire Interdisciplinaire pour la Sociologie Économique (LISE), Conservatoire National des Arts et Métiers (CNAM), both in 2018 and 2020.
-In Berlin, in 2019, she was hosted at the Re:Work International Research Center, Humboldt University.
-She co-authored (2020), with the other members of the team, the article ‘Hybrid Areas of Work Between Employment and Self-Employment: Emerging Challenges and Future Research Directions’ in the journal Frontiers in Sociology.
+In Berlin, she was hosted in 2019 at the Re:Work International Research Center, Humboldt University, and in 2021 at the Marc Bloch Centre.

 She is currently associate professor of Sociology at the Grenoble Alpes University, France.